 This picture shows an unusually quiet intersection at the corner of southwest Second and Washington streets, just a few blocks from Chinatown’s heart at southwest Second and Alder.
-By the 1890s, some 5000 of Portland’s 46,000 residents were Chinese and they tended to live in the bustling streets ...
+By the 1890s, some 5000 of Portland’s 46,000 residents were Chinese and they tended to live in the bustling streets of Portland’s ...

 Architectural Fashions and Industrial Pragmatism, 1865-1900